christinebogdan/Project_2/README.md

 ## Description

+Reservia is a website offering a vacation planning tool.
+Their site allows users to find accommodations and activities in the city of their choice.
+Accommodations can also be filtered.

 Aim of the project was to **turn mockups into a webpage**.
 Mockups for the Reservia Travel Website were provided for desktop and mobile, as well as a logo and all images.
 In addition to building the site, I had to make my own adaptions for a tablet layout and determine suitable breakpoints.

 The website content can be divided into **three parts**.